What caused my breasts to sag like this?

 The method that has been shown to actually work to lift your breasts is a surgical procedure called a “mastopexy”.

 It’s important to remember that a mastopexy alone won’t change your breast size, since it involves the removal of superficial tissue.
 Mastopexy is for reshaping and lifting.
 But if you’re interested in changing the size of your breasts, there are options, too.
-To make your breasts bigger and lift, click here to read about our simultaneous augmentation and breast lift.
-To make your breasts smaller and lifted, click here to visit our page on breast reduction

 If you’re concerned about your breasts drooping and sagging, schedule an appointment with a plastic surgeon.
 They can assess the shape and position of your breasts, and help you decide if a mastopexy is right for you.